pydata/xarray/doc/user-guide/weather-climate.rst

-:py:class:`pandas.Index`, xarray supports a subset of the indexing functionality enabled through the standard :py:class:`pandas.DatetimeIndex` for dates from non-standard calendars commonly used in climate science or dates using a standard calendar, but outside the `precision range`_ and dates prior 1582-10-15.
+:py:class:`pandas.Index`, xarray supports a subset of the indexing functionality enabled through the standard :py:class:`pandas.DatetimeIndex` for dates from non-standard calendars commonly used in climate science or dates using a standard calendar, but outside the `precision range`_ and dates [prior to 1582-10-15](https://en.wikipedia.org/wiki/Gregorian_calendar).

 .. note::